victor369basu/Real-time-stock-market-prediction/README.md

 ```
 Prediction [attribute] [predicted value].
 example - Prediction Open 0.12453
+```
-This line in the above image indicates the prediction of the model in real-time.
+This line in the above image(ml_consumer.js output) indicates the prediction of the model in real-time.
 The model utilizes 7 prior time-series logs as input and predicts the 8th time-series event.
-```

 ## Future Scopes.